Search Engines Scan Your Email

 EMAIL AND TECHNOLOGY

-Google is Still Scanning Your Email
+Search Engines are Still Scanning Your Email

-For example, the permission you’ve granted to a third party that allows Google to scan email may work in conjunction with another third party that you’ve never heard of.
+For example, the permission you’ve granted to a third party that allows a search engine to scan email may work in conjunction with another third party that you’ve never heard of.
 The original consent is transferred to that third party, which may or may not have been mentioned in whatever you agreed to when you signed up for the service.
 The WSJ found that the consent people granted when signing up for these third-party apps was more straightforward than a typical terms of service agreement, however, they may not have known they would be allowing multiple third parties access to their information.

 Carry on Ronald Reagan's tradition of support for personal freedom and conservative values by signing up for your own Reagan.com email address.
 Our secure private email service will keep your information and personal communications safe.